JasonFeng365/JQFDemoMaven/README.md

 A demonstration project showcasing JQF + Zest.

-This project implements a testcase that reveals potential issues in Apache Commons Collections' PatriciaTrie implementation through fuzzing.
-JQF (https://github.com/rohanpadhye/JQF) is used to automatically generate test inputs that may expose bugs in the mapping between regular Maps and Tries.
+This project implements a testcase that reveals potential issues in Apache Commons Collections' [PatriciaTrie](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/trie/PatriciaTrie.html) implementation through fuzzing.
+JQF ([Github Link](https://github.com/rohanpadhye/JQF)) is used to automatically generate test inputs that may expose bugs in the mapping between regular Maps and Tries.

 Additional handwritten testcases are given as demonstrations of JQF.